j-mendez/polyglot-starter/README.md

 ## Deploying

+Deployment is done using [ECS](https://console.aws.amazon.com/ecs) for clustering, security groups, load balancing, logging, volumes, and elastic scaling.
+The docker image used for the api is at [image](https://hub.docker.com/r/jeffmendez19/taco-api)

 ## About

 This apps main goal is for CRUD, architecture, and security.
 Since security is a core focus for the application we are using [Deno](https://github.com/denoland) for the backend along with [oak](https://oakserver.github.io/oak/) as a middleware framework ("express like").